-Join William Everhart for an in-depth discussion in this video Testing your mockup, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Testing your mockup, part of Illustrator: Package Design.

 …Even if you've stuck with the old…carpenter's adage of measure twice and cut once.…It's a good idea to test your package…dieline by printing and cutting out a paper copy.…Now, this will ensure that your measurements were correct…and point out any possible errors in the Illustrator drawing.…Here is some suggestions for creating your package mock up.…When it comes to actually printing out your die-line,…paper choice is going to be an important choice for you.…So you want to be sure to choose a…heavier paper stock for thin-walled cartons and headers.…